PrimeHover/SpriteReflection/README.md

     * ``Bridge4={13:80:70:0}`` : Sets the terrain tag for a bridge tile, its distance, its scale, its opacity and its blend mode

 ### ChangeLog
+* 11/25/2015: Version 1.1 (Added option for the Player to turn on/off the reflections via Options Menu; Added parameter for choosing whether or not the reflections in small water tiles will appear).
 * 11/24/2015: Version 1.0